dimosbele/customer_churning/README.md

 8) when_more_calls: which are a categorical value that corresponds to the period of the day (day, evening or night) that the customer did the most calls.

+xGBoost has the best predictive power in the given data set and was the best classifier with an accuracy of 0:977.
+Moreover, it was observed that the new features that